nbetts/EasyFilenameChanger/README.md

-# EasyFilenameChanger
+# Easy Filename Changer
-Easily change the names of all files in a directory.
+Easily change the names of files in a directory.